Klaus T. Steindl

-Klaus Thomas Steindl (born 20 June 1966 in Graz, Austria) is an author, scriptwriter & director, film producer and owner of the company KREATIVkraft e.U.
-His primary focus is on nature and investigative documentaries that deal with internationally relevant issues, particularly in the field of Outstanding Biographies.
-Most of his award-winning documentaries have been produced for the international prime-time market.
+Klaus Thomas Steindl is an Austrian author, scriptwriter, director, and film producer.
+He owns the company KREATIVkraft e.U.
+His primary focus is on nature and investigative documentaries that deal with internationally relevant issues.

+Early life and education

+Klaus Thomas Steindl was born in Austrial.
+He studied directing and stage design at the University of Music and Performing Arts in Graz.
+In 1987 his professor Wolfram Skalicki encouraged him to take on the role of assistant director to Lotfi Mansouri at Opéra de Nice (“Hérodiade”).

 Career

+Steindl is an author, scriptwriter, director, and film producer.

-Steindl studied directing and stage design at the University of Music and Performing Arts in Graz.
-In 1987 his professor Wolfram Skalicki encouraged him to take on the role of assistant director to Lotfi Mansouri at Opéra de Nice (“Hérodiade”).
-He then worked as a freelance director for experimental theater performances before entering the field of film in 1991.
+After graduation, then worked as a freelance director for experimental theater performances before entering the field of film in 1991.
 After directing several award-winning commercials Steindl decided to focus on producing documentary films.

 In 2017 the European art and culture broadcaster ARTE opened its one-week anniversary program "25 Years of ARTE" with the German/French premiere of Steindl's feature-film-length docu-drama "Venice and the Ghetto".

-Promoting Fresh Talent
+Promoting fresh talent

 As well as producing and directing films, Klaus Steindl is involved with promoting and supporting young and new talents.
 He developed the educational concept and the first curriculum for the „Film und Medien Initiative“, a Graz-based film academy for children and adolescents.
 Furthermore, he was a member of the board of the Documentary Campus and a member of the commission for film funding in Styria, Austria, for several years.
 Over the years CINESTYRIA Film Commission has been successful in attracting large international film productions to the region.
 For example, several scenes from the James Bond film Spectre were shot at Styria's Altaussee lake.

+Company

+Steindl owns the company KREATIVkraft e.U.